The Scope and Purpose of an Incoming and Outgoing Rental Inspection

 Window Styles: Top hung

-The roll down blinds on the sliding door and windows were in a satisfactory condition.
+The roll down blinds on the sliding door and windows were in good condition.
 No defects were noticed.
 The blinds appeared to relatively new.

 Lounge